WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 Hapanero:
    - Fingerprint reader (missing drivers)
-   - Cameras
+   - Cameras (missing drivers)
    - Any kind of sensor (except ALS)
-   - USB (bug with USBFnSS)
    - Audio volume control for Speakers (stuck at 100%)
-   - Shutdown (Reboots instead)
    - Vibration motor
    - x86 DirectX support is missing.
+   - Cellular (Desktop doesn't have a RIL stack and is missing EMB)

 Hapanero (EB0.x and EB1.x):
    - GPU and display
    - Fingerprint reader (missing drivers)
-   - Cameras
+   - Cameras (missing drivers)
    - Any kind of sensor (except ALS)
-   - USB (bug with USBFnSS)
-   - Audio volume control for Speakers (stuck at 100%)
    - Audio
    - Microphones
    - Shutdown (Reboots instead)
    - Vibration motor
+   - Cellular (Desktop doesn't have a RIL stack and is missing EMB)

 Cityman:
    - Iris biometric sensor (missing drivers)
-   - Cameras
+   - Cameras (missing drivers)
    - Any kind of sensor (except ALS)
    - USB VBus (USB will work with externally provided power source)
    - Audio volume control for Speakers (stuck at 100%)
    - Vibration motor
    - HDMI out via USB-C
    - x86 DirectX support is missing.
+   - Cellular (Desktop doesn't have a RIL stack and is missing EMB)

 Talkman:
    - GPU and display
    - Iris biometric sensor (missing drivers)
-   - Cameras
+   - Cameras (missing drivers)
    - Any kind of sensor (except ALS)
    - USB VBus (USB will work with externally provided power source)
    - Audio